survoai/humalect-docs/docs/09-projects/create-a-project.md

 There should be a running cluster to host the project.

 ## Create Project
-1. To start creating a project, go to Humalect console's `dashboard` -> click on `Project` -> click on `Create New Project` button on top right.
+1. To start creating a project, go to the Humalect console's `dashboard` -> click on `Project` -> click on the `Create New Project` button on the top right.

 ![create-project](./../../static/img/create-project.png)

 2. Name the project.
 The name could be anything but it must be unique.
-3. Give a brief description about the project.
+3. Give a brief description of the project.
 The description might include:- What the project is about?, What is the scope of the project, etc.
 4. Select a `cluster` on which you want to host your project.

-5. Select a `Repository` from the linked code repositories..
+5. Select a `Repository` from the linked code repositories.
 ![select-repo](./../../static/img/select-repo.png)

 6. Select a `coding language` in which your code has been written.
 This helps populate a corresponding Dockerfile in subsequent steps